zabsy/autograd/README.md

 # autograd

-A basic autograd engine for training neural networks
+A basic autograd engine for training neural networks.
+Only supports graphs of scalars to represent networks.